FirstButton/FirstButton_DLL_2020/README.md

 # FirstButton_DLL
-DLL version of FirstButton Toolbar Installer
+DLL version of FirstButton Toolbar Button Installer

 DLL Documentation.pdf  - covers the parameters that are used to call the FirstButton.dll, and error code definitions.